 With a little more effort for venturing out - here are some other great choices for relaxation along our beautiful 60 miles of coastline:

 Take a trip to Broadway at the Beach on a shopping and sightseeing expedition.
-You'll love the hundreds of shops, restaurants and pubs in this grand entertainment complex.
+You'll love the hundreds of shops, restaurants, and pubs in this grand entertainment complex.
 The Broadway at the Beach complex is a popular centerpiece of tourism for our tropical area.
-Be sure to connect in nature with a mesmerizing visit to Ripley's Aquarium where you'll see giant fish, an underwater reef with sharks, stingray, octopus and starfish.
+Be sure to connect in nature with a mesmerizing visit to Ripley's Aquarium where you'll see giant fish, an underwater reef with sharks, stingrays, octopus, and starfish.
 This amazing popular attraction is a great way to relax as you reflect on the miracles of creation.

 Take in a show at The Carolina Opry or Alabama Theatre.
 See Broadway-style entertainers put on a grand show for your enjoyment!

 Cruise down to Murrells Inlet and visit Brookgreen Gardens.
 Be sure to bring your camera to capture photos of all the flowers and internationally-renowned statues.
-After enjoying Brookgreen, head over to the tiki hut at Wahoo's Fish House and enjoy a cocktail and a fresh-catch seafood meal in the outdoor setting.
+After enjoying Brookgreen, head over to Mojo's Marina Bar and Grille and enjoy a cocktail and a fresh-catch seafood meal in the outdoor setting.
 Take a walk on the Marshwalk and see one of our most popular attractions, a boardwalk right on the inlet marsh filled with pubs and southern tropical entertainment.

-Take a ride on the Barefoot Princess Riverboat out of Little River and enjoy the cruise on the Intracoastal Waterway.
+Take a ride on the Barefoot Queen Riverboat in North Myrtle Beach and enjoy the cruise on the Intracoastal Waterway.

 In the evenings, fireworks are a big part of the Myrtle Beach coast.
 You can see bold twilight canvasses of color at Broadway at the Beach, the Boardwalk in downtown Myrtle Beach, Barefoot Landing, the Murrells Inlet MarshWalk, or after a Myrtle Beach Pelicans baseball game.